 Littledown is a special school which supports children with social, emotional and mental health difficulties.

-Littledown School is currently funded for up to 33 primary aged pupils (4-11years), with statements of special educational needs and education, health and care plans.
-The school is also funded for 13 alternative provision places for primary aged pupils, who are at risk of exclusion from a mainstream primary school.
+Littledown School is currently funded for up to 38 primary aged pupils (4-11 years), with Education, Health and Care Plans (EHC).
+The school is also funded for 13 Alternative Provision places for primary aged pupils who are at risk of exclusion from a mainstream primary school.
 We aim to empower pupils with self-confidence, developing their ability to respect others and themselves.
-This empowerment will help pupils learn to manage their emotional and behaviour difficulties in a range of settings and situations.
+This empowerment will help pupils learn to manage their emotional and behavioural difficulties in a range of settings and situations.

-The school follows the national curriculum, differentiated for individual pupils where necessary.
-Curriculum days enrich the pupils’ learning – these include music days, community days with local agencies such as Aik Saath, enterprise days and sports and well-being days.
+The school follows the National Curriculum, differentiated for individual pupils where necessary.
+Curriculum events enrich the pupils’ learning – these include music days, community days with local agencies such as Aik Saath, Enterprise Days and Sports and Well-being days.

-The school works closely with parents in order to fully support the holistic needs of the individual child.
-A family support worker is employed to help support parents through the families first agenda.
+The school works closely with parents in order to fully support the holistic needs of the individual child, sometimes working within the family.

-We offer a range of support programmes, including full time provision, dual placements, assessment and reintegration programmes, intensive outreach support, pupil training courses and a nurture provision.
-We aim to support any primary-aged child who is a Slough resident or placed within a Slough School, who is at risk of permanent exclusion.
+We offer a range of support programmes including; full time provision, dual placements, assessment and reintegration programmes, intensive outreach support and a nurture provision.
+We aim to support any primary aged child who is a Slough resident or placed within a Slough School who is at risk of permanent exclusion.

-Mainstream schools that have identified a pupil as being at risk of permanent exclusion can make a referral for support from Littledown and any of its provisions, by completing an Early Help Assessment form and submitting it to the Primary Behaviour Panel.
+Mainstream schools that have identified a pupil as being at risk of permanent exclusion can make a referral for support from Littledown and any of it's provisions by completing an Inclusion Panel Referral Form and submitting it to the Primary Inclusion Panel.
 This panel is held monthly.